-This week I am grateful for being able to pursue what I love and go after my dreams.
-I am also grateful for my wonderful, supportive husband who is immensely motivating for me personally.
-He, along with our daughter, of course, helps me feel absolutely amazing and celebrates my dream goals as I achieve them.
+I am grateful for being able to pursue what I love and go after my dreams.
+I am also grateful for my wonderful, supportive husband, who immensely motivates me personally.
+He, along with our daughter, of course, helps me feel absolutely fabulous and celebrates my dream goals as I achieve them.

 Is this you, my dear dreamer?

 If so, then I have written today’s post just for you!
 Because I imagine that without your own support team, you have to look elsewhere for motivation and encouragement when you feel battered and down about the current direction your dream journey is taking you.

 Here are 5 ways to keep yourself motivated

 1. Keep your mind focused

 Mental battles can get you down.
 It’s too easy to allow negativity to creep in like a dark cloud covering the beams of hopeful sunlight illuminating your dream.

 The way I deal with it is when a negative thought shows up, I stop what I’m doing and start playing a song that brings about a good memory or a positive feeling.
 If music doesn’t work, I watch an inspirational video on YouTube – there are so many for free!

 The moment we realize that we do have power over our negative thoughts, the less we will allow them to destroy our confidence and derail our dreams.
 Besides, your brain is probably just repeating negative comments that were said to you as a young child by someone you loved and admired who stung you with their words of criticism when you were too young to stand up for yourself.